 On probiotic-containing dairy products in particular: While a common myth suggests that dairy increases mucus production and can do more harm than good when you’re already feeling under the weather, rest easy: Research suggests this isn’t true, London says.

-4. Legumes and foods with prebiotic fiber
+4. Legumes and foods with prebiotic fibre

 Fibre, or carbohydrates that pass through the digestive tract to promote healthy digestion and elimination, is an essential part of a nutritious diet.
 Eating prebiotic fibre, a type that helps to feed the healthy bacteria found in your gut may play a role in supporting immune system functioning.
 Foods containing prebiotic fibre include legumes, onions, leeks, garlic, whole grains (including oats), cashews, soy, and fruits such as bananas.

-Prebiotic fiber-rich recipes
+Prebiotic fibre-rich recipes

 5. Seafood and foods high in zinc